Salamanca: Airport

 Salamanca Airport, located in the military base of Matacán, is located about 14 km east of the city.
 However, the airport only provides seasonal routes to Palma de Mallorca.
 The nearest international airport is Madrid–Barajas Airport, located 228 km south east of the city.

 Public transport

-Salamanca main railway station, Vialia-Estación de Salamanca, is on the lines to Medina del Campo and to Álvia, and sees frequent service to both Madrid and Valladolid, and a daily service to Barcelona via Burgos and Zaragoza.
+Salamanca main railway station, Vialia-Estación de Salamanca, is on the lines to Medina del Campo and to Ávila, and sees frequent service to both Madrid and Valladolid, and a daily service to Barcelona via Burgos and Zaragoza.
 A second railway station is called La Alamedilla, situated to the southwest of the main station, used as a terminal for a limited number of trains from Madrid and Valladolid.

 There are 13 bus lines during the day and two night lines.
 Also, a tram line has been proposed.